AroLeaf/psithurism/docs/guide/install.md

 # Install

 === "Global"
-    To install psithurism globally, run the following command on a system with nodejs:
+    To install psithurism globally, run the following command on a system with [Node.js](https://nodejs.org/):
     ```sh
     npm i -g psithurism
     ```
+    Or the following on a system with [Bun](https://bun.sh/):
+    ```sh
+    bun add -g psithurism
+    ```

 === "Local"
-    To install psithurism locally, run the following command in a nodejs project:
+    To install psithurism locally, run the following command in a [Node.js](https://nodejs.org/) project:
     ```sh
     npm i psithurism
     ```
+    Or the following in a [Bun](https://bun.sh/) project:
+    ```sh
+    bun add psithurism
+    ```

     !!! warning
-        You will need to replace `sidhe` in commands with `npx sidhe`.
+        When using Node.js, you will need to replace `sidhe` in commands with `npx sidhe`.
+Invoking sidhe from the command line in a Bun project is currently not supported.

+---

 To verify you installed psithurism correctly, run:
 ```sh